 SECTION 3.3.
 TERMS; QUALIFICATIONS; VACANCIES.

 Except for the terms of office as specified in Section 10 of the act incorporating the Town of Woodfin, the members of the Town Board shall serve for terms of (4) years, beginning the day and hour of the organizational meeting following their election, as established by ordinance in accordance with this Charter; provided, they shall serve until their successors are elected and qualify.

-No Person shall be eligible to be elected or appointed as a member of the Board of Alderman or as Mayor, unless he is a resident and qualified voter of the town.
+No Person shall be eligible to be elected or appointed as a member of the Town Council or as Mayor, unless he is a resident and qualified voter of the town.

-If any elected Alderman shall refuse to qualify, or if there shall be any vacancy in the Office of Alderman after election and qualification, the remaining members of the Board shall by majority vote appoint some qualified person to serve for the unexpired term.
+If any elected Town Council shall refuse to qualify, or if there shall be any vacancy in the Office of Town Council after election and qualification, the remaining members of the Board shall by majority vote appoint some qualified person to serve for the unexpired term.
 Any Councilmen so appointed shall have the same authority and powers as if regularly elected.

 SECTION 3.4.
 COMPENSATION OF MAYOR AND COUNCILMEN.

 The Town Board may fix its own compensation and allowances, and the compensation and allowances of the Mayor, in such sums as may be just and reasonable, effective following the next regular municipal election for seats on the Town Board.
 The compensation and allowances of the Mayor shall not be reduced during the then current term of office.
 Any action taken under this section shall be published at least once in some newspaper having general circulation in Woodfin, as provided by North Carolina General Statutes 1-597 [G.S. § 1-597], and shall not be taken after 14 days before the deadline for filing notice of candidacy for the Town Board.